Daytona Beach - Florida Beaches |

 |

-Daytona Beach, FloridaWell, what can I say about Daytona Beach?
-I suppose I could say it has something for everyone, but really it just has too much of everything.
-Daytona is Orlando's beach, perhaps I could even say it is where Central Florida goes to the beach.
-Daytona packs a lot into a fairly short stretch of beach.
-Lots of shops selling souvenirs, T-shirts, and plenty of bars and restaurants, but not a lot of what you'd call fine dining.
-Especially around the pier, Daytona has a carnival atmosphere.
+Especially around the pier, which was remodeled and re-opened in 2012, Daytona has a carnival atmosphere.
+That's where all the action is, and one of the best places to stay--to be in the middle of the action--is the most excellent Daytona Beach Hilton hotel / Oceanwalk Village.
+I've never been a big fan of tall beach hotels, but I thoroughly enjoyed staying at the Hilton, which practically overlooks the Main Street Pier.
 What's really different from the Gulf Coast beaches is that if you want to go to the beach here in Daytona, you almost have to park ON THE BEACH.
-There are very few access points that have off-beach parking.
-I found this annoying because the last time I visited I was driving my fiancé's car and I didn't want to drive it onto the beach.
-Of course if you are staying in a hotel, beach parking is not an issue.
+There are just a few access points that have off-beach parking.
+Of course if you are staying in a hotel, beach parking is not an issue, though many hotels charge guests an additional daily fee for parking.
 Parking and driving on Daytona Beach requires that you find a beach access, called a "ramp" that is open.
-Since the width and firmness of the beach changes on a daily basis and with the tides, not all ramps are open every day.
+Since the width and firmness of the beach changes on a daily basis and with the tides, not all ramps are open every day or for the entire day.
 Signs indicate which ramps are currently open.
 Daytona beach is lined with large hotels.
 If you don't like that, then you won't like Daytona and you should go further south to Ponce Inlet or to Canaveral Seashore.
 Daytona does have several very nice beach accesses with FREE off-beach parking.
 The Sun Splash access is the one I photographed, as noted in the photos below. |

 |